 For both cases a procedure on how to close those data gaps has to be established in accordance with Article 65.
-General guidance can be found in the TF's paper on conservative estimates and closing data gaps [to be referenced here once it is finalised].
+General guidance can be found in the TF's paper29 on conservative estimates and closing data gaps.

-In the case of any part of the CEMS being out of operation for more than five consecutive days, Article 45(1) requires the operator to inform the competent authority without undue delay.
-The intended corrections or corrective actions in accordance with Article 63 have to be covered by a procedure in accordance with Article 58(3)(e).
+• In the case of any part of the CEMS being out of operation for more than five consecutive days, Article 45(1) requires the operator to inform the competent authority without undue delay.
+The intended corrections or corrective actions in accordance with Article 63 have to be covered by a procedure in accordance with Article 59(3)(e).
 A summary of this procedure has to be part of the monitoring plan approved by the competent authority.